 Don’t forget to maintain relationships.
 An OfficeTeam survey from July 2014 found that 28 percent of senior managers surveyed say that failing to keep in touch is a major networking mistake.

-4. What Skills Do I Have That Are Transferable to Jobs in Sports?
+4. What Skills Do I Have That Are Transferable to a Job in Sports?

 Perform a self-assessment to get a deeper understanding of your strengths and weaknesses.
 What skills do you currently have that are transferable?
 What do you need to learn?
 Do you have to enroll in school, or can you simply gain work experience?
 You need to know how you fit in and how you can get the sports career you want.